-To set: Pull up the lever.
-For better holding power, first depress the brake pedal and hold it while setting the brake.

-To release: Pull up the lever slightly, press the thumb button, and lower.
+To set: Fully depress the parking brake pedal.
+For better holding power, first depress the brake pedal and hold it while setting the parking brake.
+To release: Pull the lever.

 To remind you that the parking brake is set, the parking brake reminder light in the instrument panel remains on until you release the parking brake.